 Symptoms usually include increased appetite, sometimes with vomiting, along with weight loss.

 Also often seen in aging cats, diabetes can have symptoms similar to hyperthyroidism, such as increased appetite and weight loss.

 Increased thirst and urination are also commonly seen.

-Kidney disease is another cause of weight loss in aging cats and symptoms are usually increased thirst and urination once again.
+Kidney disease is another cause of weight loss in aging cats.
+Symptoms for this condition also include increased thirst and urination.

-She may show signs of bloody urine, vomiting, and diarrhea.
+Your cat may show show signs of bloody urine, vomiting and diarrhea.

 If your cat is losing weight, it could be a sign of a gastrointestinal tumor.

 A senior cat may experience difficulty in actually getting to the food bowl, especially if she is suffering from arthritis or failing sight.

 It could be that your pet’s sense of smell is not as good as it used to be.